Tenacious Medical Malpractice Attorneys Fighting For Injured Patients

-When a doctor doesn’t diagnose a health condition for several months and treatment is delayed because of that, a patient may suffer adverse effects of such a delay – even death.
+- Delay in diagnosis: When a doctor doesn’t diagnose a health condition for several months and treatment is delayed because of that, a patient may suffer adverse effects of such a delay – even death.

-Physicians have been known to operate on wrong body parts or limbs and leave instruments inside patients after surgery—causing serious harm and additional surgeries.
+- Surgical errors: Physicians have been known to operate on wrong body parts or limbs, leave instruments inside patients after surgery or commit other serious surgery errors that result in catastrophic injuries and may necessitate additional surgeries.

-Due to the chaotic nature of emergency rooms, mistakes do occur.
-Some of the most common errors in the ER include failure to diagnose, misdiagnosis, medication mistakes, failure to order appropriate tests, and misinterpreting test results.
+- Emergency room errors: Due to the chaotic nature of emergency rooms, mistakes do occur.
+Some of the most common errors in the ER include failure to diagnose, misdiagnosis, medication mistakes, failure to order appropriate tests and misinterpreting test results.

-Anesthesiologists are supposed to monitor patients placed in an unconscious or semi-unconscious state.
+- Anesthesia errors: Anesthesiologists are supposed to monitor patients placed in an unconscious or semiconscious state.
 When anesthesiologists make mistakes with administering anesthesia or fail to monitor patients during surgery, harm can occur to patients.